Recent News

 - MPR-127: Analyze the XOR of independent sparse binary vectors

-- MPR-130-131: Derive paradoxical facts about the Cauchy distribution (which has “heavy tails”)
+- MPR-130 and 131: Derive paradoxical facts about the Cauchy distribution (which has “heavy tails”)

 - 7.2.2-79: Analyze the sounds that are playable on the pipe organ in my home